 So, now we have created our Pivot Table.
 Let’s move on to how we can utilize it to create a Venn Diagram.

-Read More: How to Make Fishbone Diagram in Excel (with Easy Steps)
+Read More: How to Add SmartArt Graphics in Excel

 ⏩ Step 2: Create Venn Diagram from the Pivot Table